david-eom/Notes/README.md

 # Notes
-My Notes for CS and MA mods (for revision and cheatsheet making)
+Notes for CS and MA mods (for revision and cheatsheet making)